3rd Division (South Vietnam): Easter Offensive

 At dawn on 9 April the PAVN launched an attack, led by tanks, against Firebase Pedro southwest of Quảng Trị.
-The PAVN tanks had outrun their infantry support and 9 tanks were lost in a minefield around Pedro.
-An armored task force of 8 M48s and 12 M113s from the ARVN 20th Tank Battalion were despatched from Ái Tử to support the Marines at Pedro.
-At the same time a flight of RVNAF A-1 Skyraiders arrived overhead and destroyed 5 tanks.
+The PAVN tanks had outrun their infantry support and nine tanks were lost in a minefield around Pedro.
+An armored task force of eight M48s and 12 M113s from the ARVN 20th Tank Battalion were despatched from Ái Tử to support the Marines at Pedro.
+At the same time a flight of RVNAF A-1 Skyraiders arrived overhead and destroyed five tanks.
 When the ARVN armor arrived they destroyed five T-54s for no losses and drove one captured T-54 back to Ái Tử.
 On 10 and 11 April further PAVN attacks on Pedro were repulsed at a cost of over 200 PAVN estimated killed.

 On 18 April the PAVN 308th Division attacking from the southwest attempted to outflank Đông Hà but were repulsed by a tenacious defense and intense US airstrikes.
 On 23 April the 147th Marine Brigade returned to Ái Tử and the 258th Marine Brigade redeployed to Huế leaving its 1st Battalion at Firebase Pedro under the control of the 147th Brigade.

 On 28 April the commander of the 20th Tank Battalion withdrew from Đông Hà to deal with a PAVN force threatening Ái Tử, seeing the tanks leaving the soldiers of the 57th Regiment panicked and abandoned their positions leading to the collapse of the ARVN defensive line.
 The VNMC 7th Battalion was sent to Ái Tử to help defend the base.
-At 02:00 on 29 April the PAVN attacked the ARVN positions north and south of the base and the ARVN defenses began to crumble, by midday on 30 April General Giai ordered a withdrawal from Ái Tử to a defensive line along the south of the Thạch Hãn River and the withdrawal was completed late that day.
-On 1 May with his forces disintegrating General Giai decided that any further defense of Quảng Trị city was pointless and that the ARVN should withdraw to a defensive line along the Mỹ Chánh River 13 km to the south, he made this decision with the tacit approval of I Corps commander General Hoàng Xuân Lãm.
+At 02:00 on 29 April the PAVN attacked the ARVN positions north and south of the base and the ARVN defenses began to crumble, by midday on 30 April Giai ordered a withdrawal from Ái Tử to a defensive line along the south of the Thạch Hãn River and the withdrawal was completed late that day.
+On 1 May with his forces disintegrating Giai decided that any further defense of Quảng Trị city was pointless and that the ARVN should withdraw to a defensive line along the Mỹ Chánh River 13 km to the south, he made this decision with the tacit approval of I Corps commander Lãm.
 The 147th Marine Brigade which was the only unit maintaining any cohesiveness departed the city in an armored convoy, while the 3rd Division command group was evacuated by US helicopters after attempting to leave the city by road.
 By 2 May all of Quảng Trị Province had fallen to the PAVN and they were threatening Huế.
-By the late evening of 2 May General Giai was attempting to reorganize the remnants of the 3rd Division at Camp Evans.
+By the late evening of 2 May Giai was attempting to reorganize the remnants of the 3rd Division at Camp Evans.